TeleAI-mcp/modern-booking-system-c7n8/README.md

-# modern-booking-system-c7n8
+# Modern Booking System C7N8

-A reservation and booking system for modern development workflows
+A reservation and booking system for modern development workflows.